fluid-project/jira-to-11ty/src/issues/FLUID-6588.md

   ]
 }
 ---
 This bug affects all fairly recent versions of the framework (from the latter half of 2020 or so).
 In some situation, possibly when I/O resolves synchronously as a result of being cached by the browser from an earlier request, the onResourcesLoaded event of a ResourceLoader component can fire before fluid.bindDeferredComponent via fluid.concludeComponentObservation can register its listener.
-The following trace was obtained from @@Tony Atkins \[RtF] recent update of fluid-handlebars which is in progress at <https://github.com/fluid-project/fluid-handlebars/pull/38>
+The following trace was obtained from Tony Atkins \[RtF] recent update of fluid-handlebars which is in progress at <https://github.com/fluid-project/fluid-handlebars/pull/38>

 ```java
 bindDeferred instantiation for main of parent component { typeName: "fluid.tests.templateAware.testEnvironment id: 7oh44guo-77" gradeNames: ["fluid.test.testEnvironment","fluid.tests.templateAware.testEnvironment"]} at path testEnvironment-7oh44guo-77 for event {that}.events.createFixtures